rust-unofficial/too-many-lists/src/sixth-send-sync.md

 test result: ok.
 1 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.12s
 ```

 Yay!
 I recommend always making the test without compile_fail so that you can confirm that it fails to compile *for the right reason*.
-For instance, this test will also fail if you fail to include the `use` at the start, which, is not what we want!
-Oh wait, we can actually just specify the error code we want next to the compile_fail:
+For instance, that test will also fail (and therefore pass) if you forget the `use`, which, is not what we want!
+While it's conceptually appealing to be able to "require" a specific error from the compiler, this would be an absolute nightmare that would effectively make it a breaking change *for the compiler to produce better errors*.
+We want the compiler to get better, so, no you don't get to have that.

+(Oh wait, we can actually just specify the error code we want next to the compile_fail **but this only works on nightly and is a bad idea to rely on for the reasons state above.
+It will be silently ignored on not-nightly.**)

 ```rust ,ignore
     /// ```compile_fail,E0308